 First assessor’s decision when participating in the Assessment Process:

 - Individual assessment: 2-3 days (about 20 hours)

 - Consensus meeting with the other assessors: 1/2 day (virtual or physical

 - Site visit: 2 or more days plus travel time (normally ½ day preparation, 1.5 day site visit and ½ day wrap-up)

 - Consensus, Assessment and decisions – (before leaving the place of site visit the team must achieve a final consensus result and the main messages have to be given to the Award Jury).

 Throughout the assessment period the PE Award Assessor is obliged:

 - To contribute best quality of the expected deliverables at agreed dates

-- Not to drop-out before the end of the assessment process i.e. active participation in the whole assessment process (starting with the Individual Assessment till the preparation of the Benchmark Report);
+- Not to drop-out before the end of the assessment process i.e. active participation in the whole assessment process (starting with the Individual Assessment till the preparation of the Feedback Report);

 - To be totally sincere and to provide strictly confidential work;